eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 You can find a full list of all defined built-in types in the [abi_serializer.cpp file](https://github.com/AntelopeIO/leap/blob/a3e0756474a0899f94161b031a30bce4c496b292/libraries/chain/abi_serializer.cpp#L90-L128)

-The `hello` smart contract uses several built-in types:

-- `name` for the type of the `hi` action input parameter,
-- `uint64_t`, `uint32_t`, `uint16_t`, and `uint8_t` for the time sub-components.

 ## Multi-index Tables

-In EOS smart contract development, a multi-index table is a database-like data structure that allows developers to store and manage data in a persistent and efficient manner.
-Multi-index tables are defined using the `eosio::multi_index` template class, and can store any number of rows, each of which contains a set of related data elements.
+A multi-index table is a database-like data structure that allows developers to store and manage data in a persistent and efficient manner.
+Multi-index tables are defined using the `TABLE` macro, and can store any number of rows, each of which contains a set of related data elements.

-Multi-index tables are often used to store data that needs to be accessed frequently and efficiently, such as user account balances, transaction history, or other important information.
-Because multi-index tables are implemented as an on-chain database, they can be accessed and modified by other smart contracts, as well as by external applications through the EOSIO API.

 Here's an example of a simple multi-index table definition: